FacundoECruz/open_book_project/workPlan.md

 _React folder structutre (youtube material)_

-The three levels are defined in relation to the large of the project rather than the  expertise level of the dev.
+The three levels are defined in relation to the large of the project rather than the dev's expertise level.

 ### BEGINNER